Ali-Al-Khuwaja/Ali-Al-Khuwaja/README.md

 ## Hi there!
 I'm Ali - "علي" 👋
 I'm just a guy studying software development ,focusing on web development.
-I'm also intreseted in making games, so you'll see me talk about it sometimes

 I'm doing the Ruby on Rails path on TheOdinProject.🤓